 Food intolerance can occur when the body has difficulty digesting certain foods.
 When this happens over time, large food particles (proteins) may enter the bloodstream, and this can cause inflammation.

-When the digestive system processes foods and drinks, it breaks down the proteins within them into smaller fragments for easy absorption into the body.
+When the digestive system processes foods and drinks, it breaks down the proteins into smaller fragments for easy absorption into the body.
 Larger particles can pass through without breaking down.
-Therefore, sometimes the body reacts by attacking them using antibodies called Immunoglobulin G’s (IgG).
+Therefore, sometimes the body reacts by attacking them using Immunoglobulin G’s (IgG) antibodies.

-Food intolerance can cause a wide range of disruptive symptoms such as digestive problems, eczema, migraines and headaches, fatigue, depression, low mood, joint pains, and sinusitis.
+Food intolerance can cause many disruptive symptoms such as digestive problems, eczema, migraines and headaches, fatigue, depression, low mood, joint pains, and sinusitis.

 Food intolerance symptoms

 - Aches and Pains

 - Low mood

 - Weight loss/Weight Gain